 The Samsung Galaxy S20 Ultra has a bigger battery than the Galaxy S20.

 Samsung is packing the Galaxy S20 with bigger batteries than ever.
-The Galaxy S20 will come with a 4000mAh pack while the Galaxy S20 Ultra will have a 5000mAh battery.
-It remains to be seen what their listed battery life will be, since they’ll be sporting new hardware and displays.
-In addition, despite the difference in battery capacity between the smallest and largest S20 model, the bigger display and more impressive cameras of the Galaxy S20 Ultra is likely to require a lot more power.
+The Galaxy S20 comes with a 4000mAh pack while the Galaxy S20 Ultra has a 5000mAh battery.
+Despite the difference in battery capacity between the smallest and largest S20 model, the bigger display and more impressive cameras of the Galaxy S20 Ultra will require a lot more power.

 Internal storage options also differ between these models.
 You can choose either 128GB or 256GB for the Galaxy S20, while it’s 128GB and 512GB for the S20 Ultra.
 The larger storage size is particularly attractive since its photos and videos are likely to take up more space too.
-A MicroSD slot in all S20 sizes is very welcome though, increasing potential storage up to 1TB.
+The MicroSD slot in the Galaxy S20 Ultra is very welcome though, increasing potential storage up to 1TB.

 Sadly, as happy as Galaxy fans might get at the inclusion of the MicroSD, they’re likely to sorely miss the headphone jack more.
 Samsung is also pushing wireless earbuds and it’s been revealed that a pair of the latest Galaxy Buds+ will be bundled with pre-orders of the S20 Ultra and S20+ free of charge.

 The Samsung Galaxy S20 Ultra offers a lot more than the Galaxy S20, but at a considerable cost.

 Samsung Galaxy S20 Ultra